butteredcorn/Express-Documentation/docs/routes/routes.md

 Now, we are ready to move back to our app.js file and require this about.js file.

-## Requiring Our Route Files and Using Them in app.js
+## Section 4: Requiring Our Route Files and Using Them in app.js

 In order to use our route files, we need to require them in our app.js.
 We do that by simply requiring them like normal as follows: